tpoisot/ms_proba_networks/ms/maintext.md

 ### Motifs

-Motifs are sets of pre-determined interactions between a fixed number of specie [@milo02], such as for example one predator sharing two preys.
-As there is an arbitrarily large number of motifs, we will illustrate the formulae with only two examples.
+Motifs are sets of pre-determined interactions between a fixed number of species [@milo02], such as for example one predator sharing two preys.
+As there are an arbitrarily large number of motifs, we will illustrate the formulae with only two examples.